 Back in 2010, Reid gave a lengthy speech thanking Nagurka and a page from Maryland, calling them “legislative heroes.”
-Reid said they took on the work of 30 legislative pages, in light of pages being hard to come by for legislative sessions that suddenly occur around the holidays.
+Reid said they took on the work of 30 legislative pages, and that pages are hard to come by for legislative sessions suddenly occurring around the holidays.
 Nagurka said due to the serious nature of the fiscal cliff situation, he didn’t expect accolades this time around and was honored that Reid still recognized him.

 “When he thanked me on early Tuesday morning, it was really short and that’s understandable because it was right before the vote,” said Nagurka.
 “Back in 2010, it was longer, but look, he doesn’t have to do any of that.
 I certainly appreciate that he and others recognize we were there.”

-“I think a lot off people have a tendency to say they’re [senators] not doing their job and they’re putting their work off,” said Nagurka.
+“I think a lot off people have a tendency to say [senators are] not doing their job and they’re putting their work off,” said Nagurka.
 “I think people need to realize it’s not just one senator running the country.
 It’s like you have 100 CEOs trying to run one company.
 You have people who are ideologically on different ends of the spectrum, so I think that’s where the gridlock occurs.
-There are certainly parts of the bill that are tough to swallow, but it’s the first time in twenty years that they voted in the Senate for tax increases.”
+There are certainly parts of the bill that are tough to swallow, but it’s the first time in 20 years that they voted in the Senate for tax increases.”